Introduction

 Online Research

-First, start your search by looking on the internet.
+First, start your search on the Internet.
 Use search engines like Google or directories like Yellow Pages, Yelp, or Google Maps to find warehouses in your area.
 You can also check industry-specific directories like Thomasnet or WarehousingAndFulfillment.com.

 Contact Industry Associations